Hire in Indonesia

 Indonesian Human Resources at a Glance

 Law No. 13/2003, dated 25 March 2003, regarding labor (the Labor Law), as amended by Law No. 11/2020, dated 2 November 2020, regarding Job Creation (the Job Creation Law) creates the legal framework for employment in Indonesia.
 The provisions apply to both local Indonesians and foreigners employed in Indonesia.
 It is not possible to contract out any terms of the employment legislation.
 However, many contracts do not comply.

 Employment agreements can be concluded for either a definite or indefinite period.
 Specifically, a fixed-term employment agreement must be concluded in writing in the Indonesian language using the Latin alphabet (some Indonesian dialects do not use the Latin alphabet) (Article 57, labor Law).
 If an employment agreement is in both Indonesian and a foreign language, the Indonesian version prevails if there are differences in interpretation.
 Employment agreements of an indefinite term can be made either orally or in writing (Article 51, Labor Law).
 However, in practice, employment agreements should be made in writing.

 Employees working under both definite and indefinite contracts enjoy the same statutory employment rights.
 The Labor Law only stipulates the legal duration for a definite term employment agreement.

 Fixed-term employment agreements, per the new Government Regulation: GR No. 35 2021, can only be performed for a maximum period of five years.
 This limit includes any extensions.

 The normal retirement age (NRA) was initially set at age 56 but increased to age 57 in 2019.
 It will now increase by an additional year every three years until the NRA reaches 65 in 2043.

 Companies with ten or more employees must renew and resubmit work rules every two years and obtain approval from the government.
 In practice, it’s common for companies with just one employee to maintain registered rules.

 To establish company regulations, an employer needs to file an application and obtain consent from two employee representatives who have read, agreed to and signed off on the rules and regulations.

 - Severance pay

 - Service pay

-- Compensation (remaining annual leave, repatriation expenses, other compensation as determined in employment contract)
+- Compensation (remaining annual leave, repatriation expenses, and other compensation as determined in the employment contract)